-After invoking the internet browser in TINA find the Spice model page at http://www.national.com which is, at the time of writing this manual, http://www.national.com/analog/amplifiers/spice_models.
+After invoking the internet browser in TINA, find the Spice model page at www.ti.com which is, at the time of writing this manual.
 Scrolling down the page you will find the LM111 model under LM111.MOD name as shown below.